code-chip/design-pattern/README.md

-# design-pattern-example
+# design-pattern
-Example of design pattern for study and query
+Example of design pattern for study and consultation